Skip to main content

 Requirements

 If selected for this position, you will be required to obtain a Utah Medical License, a Utah Controlled Substance License, and a department-paid DEA License.
 The cost of the Utah Medical and Controlled Substance licenses will be your responsibility.
 You will be required to obtain privileges with University of Utah Hospital, Veterans Affairs Medical Center, and Primary Children’s Hospital.
-All fees for privileges will be paid by the Department of Ophthalmology.
+Fees for the DEA license will be reimbursed by the Department of Ophthalmology.
 University policy requires original receipts for reimbursement.
 We will work closely with you to meet these requirements.

-Since you will be expected to take call as a faculty member and obtain privileges at the Veteran Affairs Medical Center we can ONLY accept applicants who are U.S. citizens.
+Since you will be expected to take calls as a faculty member and obtain privileges at the Veteran Affairs Medical Center, we can ONLY accept applicants who are U.S. citizens.

 To Apply